 A. How many and what category of individuals will be affected by the rules?

+There are approximately 21,598 licensed professional engineers.
 The rules affect all individuals who seek licensure as professional engineers.

 B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?

 RIS-Page 7